Drevon-Shaw/active-directory-lab-part-1-/README.md

 # 🛠️ Active Directory Lab – Part 1

-Welcome to my **Active Directory Lab** repository!
-This lab demonstrates key Active Directory administration tasks in a small enterprise simulation using **Windows Server 2022** and **Windows 10**.
+Welcome to my **Active Directory Lab**  This lab demonstrates key Active Directory administration tasks in a small enterprise simulation using **Windows Server 2022** and **Windows 10**.
 The lab is broken into modular steps to guide you through domain setup, user management, group policies, account security, and more.

 ---